FDIC Enterprise Architecture Framework

-FDIC Enterprise Architecture Framework was the enterprise architecture framework of the United States Federal Deposit Insurance Corporation (FDIC).
-A lot of the current article is about the enterprise architecture framework developed around 2005, and currently anno 2011 out-of-date.
+The FDIC Enterprise Architecture Framework (FDIC EAF) was an enterprise architecture framework developed by the Federal Deposit Insurance Corporation (FDIC) to align its business processes and information technology systems.
+Introduced in 2002 and formalized around 2005, it was based on the Zachman Framework and the Federal Enterprise Architecture Framework (FEAF), with a strong emphasis on security to protect financial data and systems.

+By 2011, the framework was considered outdated, and it was likely deprecated as part of the federal government’s shift toward standardized enterprise architecture practices, such as the "Common Approach to Federal Enterprise Architecture" introduced in 2012, which aimed to enhance interoperability and reduce agency-specific frameworks.

 Overview

 The FDIC's framework for implementing its Enterprise Architecture was based on Federal and industry best practices, including the Chief Information Officer (CIO) Council's Federal Enterprise Architecture Framework (FEAF) and the Zachman Framework for Enterprise Architecture.
 FDIC's framework was tailored to emphasize security.
 The historic FDIC EA framework complies with the FEAF and highlights the importance of security to all other components of the architecture.

 The FDIC EA framework included five components.
 The first component, the Business Architecture, focused on FDIC's business needs.
 The next three components, the Data Architecture, Applications Architecture, and Technical Infrastructure Architectures, focused on the technological capabilities that support the business and information needs.
 The final component, the Security Architecture, focused on specific aspects of interest to the Corporation that span the enterprise and must be integral parts of all other architectures.